enriquetecfan11/SimpleServer/README.md

-# SimpleServer
+<h1> Simple Server </h1>

-A simple server made with nodejs and express
+A simple server made with nodejs and express, first for learn how all works and second for test IOT Devices easy

 The server have this routes: